This is essay is part of Applied Biofoundationalism. All chapters are linked at the end. Enjoy.

 You’re Always Voting Your Temperament

 Where do economic beliefs come from?
 The books you read?
-There are many books on political systems that disagree wildly.
+There are many books on political and economic systems that disagree wildly.
 Did you find all the right books?
+You know everyone thinks their books are the right books, right?
+So let’s go a layer deeper here: bottom-up, not top-down.

 You sought out those specific books for a reason.
 The elephant and the rider, we gravitate towards information that confirms our priors.
-The better question is, where did we get our priors?
+The better question is, where did those priors come from?

-Economic stances are political derivatives.
-Political stances are moral derivatives.
-Moral stances are temperamental derivatives.
-Your temperament is biologically imposed.
-There is a massive amount of implications in these sentences.
+Economic stances are political derivatives with dollar signs; political stances are moral derivatives; moral stances are temperamental derivatives; and your temperament is biologically imposed.
+There are substantial implications in these statements if truly internalized.

 Lions, Giraffes, and Their Optimum Environments

 Who thrives most in pure HNS?
-Why do some promote laissez-faire societies, and others a dominant central point of control?
+Consider why some promote laissez-faire societies, and others a dominant central point of control and resource reallocation.
 Your motivation for one over the other does not come from textbooks or where you went to school.
+The strong do not seek equality.

 The small-business owner often has sympathies for the libertarian ethos.
 What are they actually expressing with their preferences?
-Notice how the guys advocating for “less government everything” policies are usually high agency, industrious, disagreeable types.
+Notice how the guys touting “less government everything” policies are usually high agency, industrious, disagreeable types?
 Risk takers, entrepreneurs, preppers.
 They’re capable in a very “I installed my own kitchen cabinets” kinda way.

 It’s convenient for the giraffe to describe failing at this as “greed” rather than concede he’s just not optimized for it.
-Nature is brutal when left to her devices, and societies have a lot of giraffes.
+You can’t ignore them, societies have a lot of giraffes.

 Concluding: Optimal State

 What’s preferred for a nation?
-Is it always HNS and unleashing the lions (high agency, act upon the world), or do we need a giraffe-friendly (low agency, world acts upon them) society, replete with safety nets?
-Before you fancy me some anarcho capitalist kinda guy, please note the name of this blog.
+Is it always HNS and unleashing the lions (high agency, act upon the world), or do we prioritize a giraffe-friendly (low agency, world acts upon them) society, replete with safety nets?
+The answer lies in your circumstances.

 If you’re poor, you must unleash your lions.
 As you become wealthier, the needs of giraffes become dangerous to ignore.
 Anyone who advocates unequivocally for one kind of environment always, no matter the condition, is what we call a political radical.
 An ideologue who’s just screaming “I vote my temperament as aggressively as I possibly can at all times”.

-Because all productive domains follow Pareto distributions, and your high-agency must always have an environment where they can excel, some form of pure HNS to center-right economic rules should be the spectrum.
-Pure HNS for too long begets radical capital power laws and monopolies; you have to mitigate this by going center-right at some point.
-Only when you’ve achieved a sufficient amount of wealth do you have the luxury of concerning yourself with its distribution and inequality, a good problem to have.
+You need your high-agency to excel, without them you’re poor: thus a center-right style of HNS sits somewhere close to ideal.
+Pure HNS for too long begets radical power laws and capital concentration, and you must mitigate this by going center-right at some point and redistributing some of Pareto’s excesses.
+However, only when you’ve achieved a sufficient amount of wealth do you have the luxury of concerning yourself with its distribution and equality - having people complain about inequality is a good problem to have seen in the right context.

 Subscribes and shares are very much appreciated.
 If you enjoyed the essay, give it a like.